akeneo/onboarder-helpcenter/content/md/retailer-onboarder/suppliers-management/manage-supplier.md

 ## Use the interface

 ::: info
-Before creating a supplier, make sure you already created the supplier contact users associated to it.
+Before creating a supplier, make sure you already created the supplier contact associated to it.
 :::

 You can directly create and edit the supplier from the interface by following these steps: